Dental Hygienist Schools

 Qualifications & Requirements – Becoming a Dental Hygienist

 To become a dental hygienist, students must complete an accredited program through a community college, technical school, dental school, or university.
-Students should verify that the American Dental Association’s Commission on Dental Accreditation (CODA) accredits their program before enrolling.
-Most entry-level positions require an associate’s degree.
-Bachelor’s and master’s degree programs are also available.
+Before enrolling, students should verify that the American Dental Association’s Commission on Dental Accreditation (CODA) accredits their program.
+Most entry-level positions require an associate’s degree, but bachelor’s and master’s degree programs are also available.

 Earning an associate’s degree in dental hygiene school typically takes three years to complete.
 The American Dental Hygienists’ Association reports that an associate degree in dental hygiene requires an average of 84 credits.
 For a bachelor’s degree, it’s an average of 118 credits.

-Bachelor’s or master’s degree programs may take an additional two to four years to complete and are ideal for dental hygienists aspiring to pursue a career in research and teaching or management roles in clinics or public health programs.
+Bachelor’s or master’s degree programs may take an additional two to four years to complete and are ideal for dental hygienists who aspire to pursue careers in research and teaching or management roles in clinics or public health programs.

 Admission requirements for dental hygienist schools typically include completing high school chemistry, biology, health, psychology, speech, and mathematics courses.
 The ADHA reports that some programs also ask candidates for interviews, dexterity tests, or essays.
 It’s important to check specific admission standards before applying to ensure eligibility.